PocketSprite/8bkc-gnuboy/README.md

 - Host tools: ImageMagick (convert), xxd

 How to compile:
-- Run 'make' in this directoru
+- Run 'make' in this directory
 - Rename build/gnuboy.bin to gnuboy.app
 - Upload to 8Bit Key
 - Run